livebook-dev/livebook/docs/authentication.md

   * Admin authentication: this authenticates access to Livebook admin interface, where users can create, write, and manage notebooks.
 Both password and token authentication are available.
 See the next section for more information.

-  * Deployed notebook authentication: additionally, when deploying notebooks as applications, each application may be password protected with a unique password.
+  * Deployed notebook passwords: additionally, when deploying notebooks as applications, each application may be password protected with a unique password.
 Only users authenticated as admin or with the password will be able to access them.

 ## Admin authentication